Old Stock Canadians: Harper controversy

 Tu Thanh Ha linked the phrase not only to "Québécois de souche" but also to Prime Minister Harper's recent hiring of Lynton Crosby, who is known to win elections "against great odds" in Australia (where he masterminded the successful General Election victories for the former Australian prime minister John Howard, in 1998 and 2001) and Britain by using "emotionally-charged campaigning tactics".
-In Canada, divisive polarizing issues include "the ban the niqāb from citizenship ceremonies and "raising fears about terrorism."
+In Canada, divisive polarizing issues include the banning of the niqāb from citizenship ceremonies and "raising fears about terrorism."
 Tu Thanh Ha claims that Harper was trying to pitch to minority voters "by drawing a line between the law-abiding ones, whose social values also happened to be conservative, and the others, those who were portrayed as queue-jumping terrorist-sympathizing bogus asylum seekers."